 In Nevada, Declaration of Emergency Directive 008 prohibits the initiation of foreclosure actions, among other things, related to residential and commercial real property until the state of emergency terminates, expires, or the directive is rescinded.
 Governor Steve Sisolak announced on June 25, 2020, that the state will be gradually lifting the moratorium on evictions and foreclosures.

 On March 17, 2020, New Hampshire Governor Chris Sununu signed an emergency order prohibiting foreclosures in the state for the duration of the declared state of emergency.
 The eviction and foreclosure moratorium is scheduled to end on July 1, 2020.

 New Jersey Governor Phil Murphy signed Executive Order No. 106 on March 19, 2020, which imposed a moratorium.
 While eviction and foreclosure proceedings may be initiated or continued during the time the Order is in effect, enforcement of all judgments for possession, warrants of removal, and writs of possession shall be stayed.
 Sheriffs, court officers, and their agents shall refrain from acting to remove individuals from residential properties through the eviction or foreclosure processes while the Order is in effect.
 The Order will remain in effect for no longer than two months following the end of the Public Health Emergency or State of Emergency, unless revoked.
-(Also, under an agreement with the governor, for 60 days from March 28, 2020, certain financial institutions will not start any foreclosure sales or evictions.)
+The eviction moratorium will last until January 1, 2022, unless the Governor ends it earlier.
+On July 24, 2021, the State Legislature passed a bill (S3691/A5865), which would end the eviction moratorium on November 15, 2021.

 In North Carolina, the Supreme Court ordered all civil cases postponed until after June 1, 2020, except those that can be conducted remotely.